JungZayyan/drone/README.md

 There is a bunch of dependencies to install beforehand, depending on the operating system, notably, the OpenCV headers and libraries.

-Then you should be able to go on http://localhost:3000/ to access the app and start the [AR.drone](http://ardrone2.parrot.com/) (you must be connected to the drone Wifi access point).
+Then you should be able to go on `http://localhost:3000/` to access the app and start the [AR.drone](http://ardrone2.parrot.com/) (you must be connected to the drone Wifi access point).

 The application is supposed to make the drone follow the detected heads and take a photo when the heads are centered.
-This behavior, though, is pretty alpha.
+This behavior is pretty alpha.
 Head-detection with OpenCV, though, is working.

 Feel free to fork and play with it.